 Lead nurturing workflows

-Lead generation brings in the prospects but email subscribers don’t turn themselves into paying customers.
+Lead generation brings in prospects but email subscribers don’t turn themselves into paying customers.
 You need to guide them along the buying process, allowing you to turn moderate interest into string purchase intent.

 #6: Assign leads to sales reps

-One of the most important functions of marketing automation is to let technology nurture your leads as far as possible along the buying process, so your sales team only need to get involved when they’re really needed.
+One of the most important functions of marketing automation is to let technology nurture your leads as far as possible along the buying process, so your sales team only needs to get involved when they’re really needed.

 Automatically assigning leads to sales reps means no potential customers get overlooked but you want to build a workflow that notifies them when leads complete an action that requires their intervention – otherwise, constantly checking upon lead statuses will be a full-time job in itself.

 #7: Lead qualification